 Combine the chicken and marinade ingredients.
 In a separate bowl, combine the hot water, sugar, light soy sauce, dark soy sauce, salt, and white pepper in a small bowl.
 Set aside.

 Take your cooked rice and fluff it with a fork or with your hands (you can rinse your hands in cold water if the rice starts sticking to them).
 If you are using cold leftover rice, try to break up the clumps as best as possible.

 Heat the wok until just smoking and spread another tablespoon oil around your wok.
 Sear the marinated chicken in one layer for 20 seconds.
 Stir-fry the chicken until about 80% done.
-Remove the chicken to your marinade bowl and set aside.
+Remove the chicken and set aside.

 Once the rice is warmed (very important or the sauce will not mix as well and the color of the rice will not be as uniform), add the sauce mixture and mix with a scooping motion until the rice is evenly coated with sauce.
-You will have to break up any remaining clumps of rice with the spatula as best as possible, but no need to be obsessive.
+Break up any remaining clumps of rice with the spatula.
 The rice should be hot by this time.
-Now add the chicken and any juices from the bowl you set aside earlier and stir fry for another minute.
+Now add the cooked chicken, along with any juices from the bowl.
+Stir-fry for 1 minute.

 Add the eggs, bean sprouts, and scallions, and continue stir-frying the rice for another 30 seconds.
 Then gather all of the rice into the middle of the wok to let the sides of the wok heat up.

 After about 20 seconds, spread the Shaoxing wine around the perimeter of the wok and stir-fry for another 20 seconds.
 This step gives you a little of that extra "wok hei" that you taste when you get fried rice from a good Chinese restaurant.
 Serve!